Why Women Crave Chocolate during Their Menstrual Cycle

 Dopamine's Function as a Neurotransmitter

-Investigating the purpose of dopamine in the body and how it can sway one's disposition and general prosperity.
+Investigating in the body and how it can sway one's disposition and general prosperity.

 Chocolate is more than just a sweet treat.
-It contains a natural chemical called phenylethylamine (PEA), crucial in producing dopamine, the body's feel-good neurotransmitter.
+It contains a natural chemical called phenylethylamine (PEA), crucial which is crucial in producing dopamine, the body's feel-good neurotransmitter.

 In every delicious bite of chocolate, there's PEA at work.
 This chemical boosts your brain’s dopamine production, leading to feelings of pleasure and satisfaction.
 The presence of PEA explains why we often reach for chocolate when we need an emotional lift.